TotalDwarf03/IS3S662-oracle-coursework/README.md

 Once connected, you can run SQL and PL/SQL code against the Oracle database.

-## Stopping and Restarting the Container
+## Stopping, Restarting and Removing the Container

 To stop the container, run: